WaqarSyed/chai-aur-react/interviewQuestions.md

 ## 21. Explain crypto module in Node.js?

 - The crypto module provides cryptographic functionality, such as encryption , decryption , and hashing of data.

+## 22. What is callback hell?

+- Callback hell refers to the problematic situation caused by deeply nested callbacks, making code difficult to read and maintain.